mojolicious/mojo.js/docs/Introduction.md

 app.start();
 ```

-Adding your own router exptensions will be covered later in another guide.
+Adding your own router extensions will be covered later in another guide.

 ### Sessions